 Don’t be idle, switch off your engine

-By switching off your engine when it’s practical and safe to do so, you’ll help protect your health, save money and reduce air pollution.
+Turn off your engine when it’s practical and safe.
+Doing so will help protect your health, save money, and cut air pollution.

 Myth: Starting an engine causes more pollution than idling.